 The Medicaid program was created through the Social Security Amendments of 1965, which added Title XIX to the Social Security Act.
-The Medicaid program was considered to be an afterthought when Medicare was drafted but today the Medicaid program is bigger than Medicare, and with Affordable Care Act, it has become even bigger.
+The Medicaid program was considered to be an afterthought when Congress drafted Medicare but today the Medicaid program is bigger than Medicare, and with the Affordable Care Act, it has become even more significant.

 Like food stamp programs, the Federal government lays the ground rules and significant funding but it is up to states to participate.
 The states have the discretion to make changes to some of the rules (like include individuals with higher income levels or offer additional services).

 After Medicaid was introduced, more than half of the states immediately signed up.
 The amount the Federal government pays varies state to state, generally, the Federal government pays 50-75% of total Medicaid costs.